 Clone a Cactus With Cuttings

-Take cuttings of desert cacti by taking a 3- to 4-inch cutting from an actively growing stem or remove a thick, fleshy pad.
+Take cuttings of desert cacti by removing a 3- to 4-inch cutting from an actively growing stem, or remove a thick, fleshy pad.
 Make sure that stem cuttings have one or two nodes.
 Set the cuttings, whether stem or pad, aside for several days so the cut ends callous over.

-Tropicals like the Christmas (Schlumbergera bridgesii), Thanksgiving (Schlumbergera truncates) and Easter (Schlumbergera gaertneri) cacti have flattened stem segments that serve as their "leaves."
+Tropicals like the Christmas (Schlumbergera russelliana), Thanksgiving (Schlumbergera truncata) and Easter (Schlumbergera gaertneri) cacti have flattened stem segments that serve as their "leaves."
 Hardy in USDA zones 10 through 12, these South American natives are epiphytes and live in the branches of tropical trees.
 Take a cutting consisting of two to five segments and set it aside to develop a callous.

 Insert the cutting into moistened cactus potting mix, perlite or coarse sand.
-Be sure the nodes are buried in the mix.
+Be sure at least one node is buried in the mix.
 If you're starting a tropical cactus, put the cutting and pot into a plastic bag to increase the humidity.
-Set the cutting in a warm, brightly lit location, water when the mix begins to dry out and in a month or two, you should see new growth.
+Set the cutting in a warm, brightly lit location out of direct sunlight, water when the mix begins to dry out and in a month or two, you should see new growth.

 Reproduce Cacti With Pups

-Some cacti, such as the lady fingers or powder puff cactus (Mammilaria spp.) and crown cactus (Rebutia spp.), also reproduce by growing offsets around their perimeter.
+Some cacti, such as the lady fingers or powder puff cactus (Mammillaria spp., zones 8-10) and crown cactus (Rebutia spp., zones 9-11), also reproduce by growing offsets around their perimeter.
 Also known as babies or pups, these offsets are identical to the parent cactus.
-Hardy in USDA zones 8 through 10 and 9 through 11 respectively, these small, slow-growing cacti thrive as houseplants indoors.
+These small, slow-growing cacti thrive as houseplants indoors.

 Separate the pups from the parent cactus using a sharp knife to cut through the attaching flesh and/or roots.
 Set the pups aside to let the cut ends dry and callous over.
 Wait a few days to water the parent plant to avoid fungal infections and root rot.

 Place the cutting in a moist cactus mix.
-Set it in a brightly lit, warm location.
+Set it in a brightly lit, warm location out of direct sunlight.
 Water lightly just to keep the mix barely moist until new roots appear.
 Once the cactus has developed new roots and is actively growing, begin applying a fertilizer formulated for cacti and succulents.